Best Food Tours in Bangkok Worth Booking For First Time Thai Foodies!

 Normally when you think Thai food you think of Pad Thai or Green Curry, but you don’t think about the Chinese influence on Thai cuisine.
 Things like chive/shrimp dumplings, chicken satay, Kway Chap rolled noodles, Cantonese egg noodles, Chinese fried donuts, and so so much more.

-I also want to point out that this Yaowarat Food Tour isn’t just about eating (although that is the best part) it’s also about learning the cultural influences of Chinese immigrants in Thailand, and you can thank the lovely English speaking guide for that.
+I also want to point out that this food tour in Bangkok isn’t just about eating (although that is the best part) it’s also about learning the cultural influences of Chinese immigrants in Thailand, and you can thank the lovely English speaking guide for that.

 I got to explore many different back alleys and “hidden street food gems” that even me, a local, would have never found out about.
 And what’s great about this Bangkok food tour is that the guide (shoutout to P’ Ninnie) was so accommodating and very knowledgeable about the history, chefs, and background of the area we were touring.